Franklin Farm, Virginia

 Franklin Farm refers to both a census-designated place (CDP) and a planned community located within the Oak Hill section of Fairfax County, Virginia, United States.
 It is a suburb of Washington, D.C., located about 20 miles west of the White House.
-At the 2020 census it had a population of 19,189.
+At the 2020 census the CDP had a population of 19,189.

 The planned community of Franklin Farm is located within the CDP.
 Covering slightly less than 30 percent of the CDP, the planned community occupies 1.32 square miles (850 acres) and contains 1,777 housing units.
 It was established in 1980 and features 13 miles of trails, six fishing ponds, six tennis courts, two swimming pools, 14 tot lots, three multipurpose courts, one sand volleyball court, and 180 acres of open space.
 The Fairfax County Parkway bisects the community.
 The Franklin Farm Foundation is the homeowner association with jurisdiction over the planned community.

 As an unincorporated area, Franklin Farm's CDP boundaries are not officially defined by either a municipal government or by the government of Fairfax County, though the Franklin Farm Foundation does have specific boundaries.